-Our recent practice has been to grant equity-based awards to our executive officers, if any at all, on an annual basis.
-All such grants are subject to approval by the Compensation Committee at a regularly scheduled meeting during the year.
+All such grants to our Named Executive Officers are subject to prior approval by the Compensation Committee at a regularly scheduled meeting during the year.
 The date of grant and the fair market value of the award are based upon the date of the Compensation Committee meeting approving such grant.
-When granting stock options, the Compensation Committee considers a number of factors in determining the amount of equity incentive awards, if any, to grant to our executives, including:
+When granting equity-based awards, the Compensation Committee considers a number of factors in determining the amount of equity incentive awards, if any, to grant to our executives, including:

-- the existing levels of stock ownership among the executive officers relative to each other and to our employees as a whole - previous grants of stock options to such executive officers - vesting schedules of previously granted options - the performance of the executives and their contributions to our overall performance - an outside survey of stock option grants and restricted common stock awards in the biotechnology industry - · an internally prepared survey of similarly situated biotechnology companies' proxy statements - personal knowledge of the Compensation Committee members regarding executive stock options and restricted common stock awards at comparable companies - the impact of stock option awards on our results of operations and - the amount and percentage of our total equity on a diluted basis held by our executives
+- the existing levels of stock ownership among the executive officers relative to each other and to our employees as a whole; - previous grants of stock options to such executive officers; - vesting schedules of previously granted options; - the performance of the executives and their contributions to our overall performance; - an outside survey of stock option grants and restricted common stock awards in the biotechnology industry; - an internally prepared survey of similarly situated biotechnology companies' proxy statements; - personal knowledge of the Compensation Committee members regarding executive stock options and restricted common stock awards at comparable companies; - the financial statement impact of stock option awards on our results of operations; and - the amount and percentage of our total equity on a diluted basis held by our executives.

 Equity compensation awards to our Named Executive Officers primarily consist of stock option awards.
-Stock option awards provide our executive officers with the right to purchase shares of our common stock at a fixed exercise price typically for a period of up to ten years, subject to continued employment with Celldex.
+Stock option awards provide our executive officers with the right to purchase shares of our common stock at a fixed exercise price typically for a period of up to ten years, subject to continued employment with us.
 Stock options are earned on the basis of continued service to us and generally vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting primarily quarterly or monthly thereafter.
 All historical option grants were made at what our Compensation Committee and Board of Directors determined to be the fair market value of our shares of our common stock on the respective grant dates.